 O’Neill has played pubs and bars in the outback and cities all over Australia and Europe.
 2019 saw the release of his third solo album ‘Los Diablos’ which was recorded live to tape in Bohemia, Czech Republic with legendary engineer Milan Cimfe who’s work credits extend to Bowie, Lou Reed and Kris Kristofferson.

-With this new band he has recorded a new album called “Diamantina River Blues” it will be out in November.
+With this new band he has recorded a new album called “You'd Be Fucked Trying To Make a Living Outta This”.
+It is out early 2021

 O’Neill has played pubs and bars in the outback and cities all over Australia.
 2018 saw the Narodniks release their second album Death of a Gringo on Beast records in France.
 Following this release the band embarked on a mammoth European tour playing over 41 dates across the continent including 3 shows at the legendary Binic Blues festival in France.
 While in the Czech Republic they recorded at Sono records with legendary engineer Milan Cimfe.
 Milan has worked with Bowie, Lou Reed and Kris Kristofferson.
 He also plays drums with fellow Australian Hugo Race in Dirtmusic a band that the Narodniks draw much inspiration from.